Rolando-Barbella/Destructuring-ES6/README.md

 # Destructuring ES6

-Array destructuring and object destructuring helps code be more clear and flexible, let's see some examples
+Array destructuring and object destructuring helps code be more clear and flexible, there is a lot stuff you can do in different ways, let's see some examples

+## Basic Uses

 ```javascript